ramcq/foundation-web/foundation.gnome.org/about/bylaws.rst

-The officers of the Corporation, except such officers as may be appointed in accordance with the provisions of Section 10.3 or Section 10.5 of this Article X, shall be chosen annually by the Board, and each shall hold his or her office until he or she shall resign or shall be removed or otherwise disqualified to serve, or his or her successor shall be elected and qualified, subject to the rights, if any, of an officer under any contract of employment.
+The officers of the Corporation, except such officers as may be appointed in accordance with the provisions of Section 10.3 or Section 10.5 of this Article X, shall be chosen annually by the Board, and each shall hold their office until they shall resign or shall be removed or otherwise disqualified to serve, or their successor shall be elected and qualified, subject to the rights, if any, of an officer under any contract of employment.
 New offices may be created and filled at any meeting of the Board.
 Each officer shall hold office until that officer's successor shall have been duly elected and shall have qualified.